 Since most COVID-19 vaccines to date are based on the spike glycoprotein (protein S), our PepTivator Peptide Pools based on this protein are the perfect choice for re-stimulation of SARS-CoV-2–specific T cells after vaccination.

-The example data highlight that stimulation with SARS-CoV-2 PepTivator Peptide Pools reveals the presence of virus-specific CD4+ T cells in a vaccinated donor.
-After vaccination, spike protein–reactive T cells were detected via stimulation with a mix of PepTivator SARS-CoV-2 Prot_S, Prot_S1, and Prot_S+ or with the single PepTivator SARS-CoV-2 Prot_S Complete.
-Both, the applied mix of peptide pools as well as SARS-CoV-2 Prot_S Complete alone cover the complete sequence of the mature spike protein and stimulate virus-reactive T cells to a similar extend.
+The example data highlight that stimulation with SARS-CoV-2 PepTivator Peptide Pools reveals the presence of virus-specific T cells in a vaccinated donor.
+After vaccination, spike protein–reactive T cells were stimulated with PepTivator SARS-CoV-2 Prot_S Complete, which covers the complete sequence of the mature spike protein.

 Check out first publications using PepTivator Peptide Pools to investigate T cell responses after COVID-19 vaccination: